top of page

 4. Location and Transportation (LT)

-- Reduced Parking Footprint (LT Credit): While this is less direct, solar carports or canopies in parking areas can contribute to reducing the parking footprint and earning points in this category.
+- Reduced Parking Footprint (LT Credit): While less direct, solar carports or canopies in parking areas can reduce the parking footprint and earn points in this category.
 These structures provide shaded parking, reducing heat gain and often incorporating EV charging stations powered by solar energy.

 5. Materials and Resources (MR)